 In this respect, brands play a crucial role within packaging and there are a number of techniques we can use to make consumers readily accept new products.

-This approach does have a considerable weakness however – the brand will never develop its own personality and standing and will always live in the shadow of the brand it has chosen to imitate.
-As such it will often trade on price and achieve less margin than the brand it has chosen to copy.
+This approach does have a big downside however – the brand will never develop its own personality and standing and will always live in the shadow of the brand it has chosen to imitate.
+As such, it will often trade on price and achieve less margin than the brand it has chosen to copy.

-However, the copycat brand will have inherent weaknesses by positioning itself as a direct competitor to the brand it has chosen to imitate and if it fails to deliver on product quality, it could rapidly find itself out of favour, failing to convert initial trial to a long-term purchase pattern.
+The copycat brand will also have inherent weaknesses by positioning itself as a direct competitor to the brand it has chosen to imitate and if it fails to deliver on product quality vs price, it could rapidly find itself out of favour, failing to convert initial trial to a long-term purchase pattern.

-The biggest challenge of course is to create a new brand for a ‘me too’ product with exceptionally strong brand attributes that will enable it to quickly achieve success by establishing a higher rate of sale than its competitors.
+The biggest challenge of course is to create a brand and packaging with exceptionally strong brand attributes that will enable it to quickly achieve success by establishing a higher rate of sale than its competitors.